kostassdrakas01/CovDFlow/README.md

 ## 2. Docking Site & Complex Proteins
 CovFlow Ultra includes an automated **Sanitization Phase** to handle complex PDB files.
+!! the XXX.pdb (your protein's pdb file) and the list of your ligands smiles-ligands.csv (smiles, name) should be in the DATA folder !!

 ### HET Groups & Native Ligands
 - **Automatic Removal**: The pipeline automatically detects and removes all non-standard HET groups and cofactors from the PDB to prevent clashes.